 The CSA Secretariat is open 8.30am - 5.30pm, Tuesday through to Saturday.
-Students could make their inquiries from the Administrative Manager for administrative matters and the CSA Registrar for academic matters.
+Students could make their inquiries from the Registrar, CSA.

 Two student Welfare Counselors for the Part I and Part II courses are available to advise students on academic matters, practical training and provide general counseling.